Sengkang Bus Interchange: Enhancement

 To improve ventilation at the former non-air conditioned alighting bays, the Land Transport Authority constructed a new air-conditioned passageway connecting to the existing air conditioned boarding areas in 2007.
 On 24 November 2014, LTA officially announced the expansion of the interchange to accommodate future bus services under the Bus Service Enhancement Programme (BSEP) Scheme as the current interchange does not have enough parking spaces for more services.
 The expansion consists of 12 additional parking bays, boarding and alighting facilities, concourse area, staff lounge and a canteen.
 The expansion works were scheduled to be completed in the third quarter of 2016.
 The extension, named Compassvale Bus Interchange (formerly referred to as Sengkang Bus Interchange Expansion), is located opposite the current bus interchange along Sengkang Square and it officially opened on 12 March 2017 together with the launch of bus service 374.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes were split into 4 route packages.
-Bus Service 965 is under Sembawang-Yishun Bus Package, Bus Service 83 is under Loyang Bus Package, Bus Service 156 is under Clementi Bus Package and the rest of the bus services are under Sengkang-Hougang Bus Package.
+Under the Bus Contracting Model, all bus services operating from Sengkang Bus Interchange were divided into 3 Bus Packages, operated by three different bus operators.

-Currently, Bus Service 83 (Loyang Bus Package) is operated by Go-Ahead Singapore.
-Bus Service 965 (Sembawang-Yishun Bus Package) is currently operated by Tower Transit Singapore.
-All remaining bus services are operated by the anchor operator, SBS Transit.
+List of Bus Services

-List of routes
+Instead of terminating at Sengkang Bus Interchange, Bus Service 83 and Bus Service 965 does not layover and loops at the interchange.
+This is partly due to the limited parking space at the bus park in the interchange.